 Yet any collector will tell you that certain cards transcended the raw materials that make them up and carry a certain indescribable aura.

-The 1989 Ken Griffey Jr Upper Deck rookie card is one of those special cards.
+The 1989 Ken Griffey Jr Upper Deck RC is one of those special cards.

 A Small Card Shop in Anaheim

 The 1980s were a great time to be a collector of baseball cards.
 What had begun in the 19th century as an addition to a pack of cigarettes had evolved into a hobby that millions of Americans of all ages took part in.

 The decade would prove to revolutionize the industry and it began with two new companies – Donruss and Fleer – entering the market in 1981.

 Donruss and Fleer were the new kids on the block, but they were significant because they broke the monopoly that Topps had held on baseball cards for nearly thirty years.